DUI FAQs (Part 2)

 The attorney's fee is dependent on a number of factors which include:

-- Whether the defendant has previously been convicted of DUI within the past 5 years, and whether the current offense a second, third, or fourth offense.
+- Whether the defendant has previously been convicted of DUI within the past 10 years, in or out of state, and whether the current offense a second, third, or fourth offense.

 - Whether the motorist is currently on probation as a result of a previous DUI conviction.